Gnomeball/SwackQuote/README.md

 However, the `attribution` field will appear after the quote, behind a `~`, if given.

-If you do not know who, or cannot find the original source, please use `unknown`, or `various`.
+If you do not know who, or cannot find the original source, please use `Unknown`, or `Various`.
+If many have said it, use `Apocryphal`.

 If citing both a person and a work, please do this in a format that is sensible, perhaps `person, work`, inside the `attribution` field - with anything more specific in the `source` field.